GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 "The macro outlook remains bleak and equities markets are still not pricing it in yet," said Jerome Troin-Lajous, a trader with Louis Capital Markets.
 "It's time to get protection, continue to get out of cyclical and industrial stocks, and turn overweight (on) 'flight-to-safety' trades."

 Gold rose in choppy trade after a slide to two-year lows this week lured Asian buyers.
-Sentiment was severely shaken by the biggest two-day rout in 30 years, which ended on Monday, and gold is seen as vulnerable to further sell-offs.
+Sentiment was severely shaken by the biggest two-day rout in 30 years that ended on Monday, and gold is seen as vulnerable to further sell-offs.

 Brent crude fell below $98 per barrel on the prospect of sluggish U.S. and Chinese fuel demand that will be squeezed at the same time by rising crude supplies in the United States.

-The North Sea benchmark has lost 8 percent over the past six sessions in a commodities rout triggered by data showing growth in China, the world's second-largest oil consumer, slowed unexpectedly in this year's first three months.
+The North Sea benchmark has lost nearly 6 percent over the past five sessions in a commodities rout triggered by data showing that growth in China, the world's second-largest oil consumer, slowed unexpectedly in this year's first three months.

 "At the moment the oil complex is in a technical downtrend with the fundamentals being driven by a deteriorating demand projection in a robust supply environment," said Dominick Chirichella of Energy Management Institute.